 - How do these factors develop between early and late adolescence?

 - Does the moral reasoning associated with phronesis better predict virtuous moral behaviour and does it help to integrate the existing factors?

 - Can these factors be cultivated to enhance moral development, e.g. through school-based interventions?

 This research will involve a mixed methods approach using questionnaires, dilemma based tasks, Experience Sampling Methods (ESM), as well as the development of a new phronesis measure.

 If you have any questions about this project, please contact Dr. Catherine Darnell.

-Download a copy of this summary by clicking the grey image at the top.
+Download a copy of this summary by clicking here.